Special counsel report condemns Trump’s ‘criminal efforts to retain power’ in 2020

 Smith penned his own letter to Garland on January 7, rebutting the Trump letter.
 Smith’s response accuses Trump’s lawyers, including his nominee for deputy attorney general Todd Blanche, of making a “variety of false, misleading, or otherwise unfounded claims.”

-The social counsel also pointed out that Trump’s letter “fails to identify any specific factual objections to the draft” report that they reviewed in the past several weeks, ahead of its public release.
+The special counsel also pointed out that Trump’s letter “fails to identify any specific factual objections to the draft” report that they reviewed in the past several weeks, ahead of its public release.

-“Mr. Trump recycles his baseless allegation that the Office’s work constituted a partisan attack, a claim flatly rejected by the only court to have ruled on it,” Smith wrote in the letter to Garland, referring to an August 2024 ruling from Judge Tanya Chutkan in the election subversion case.
+“Mr. Trump recycles his baseless allegation that the Office’s work constituted a partisan attack, a claim flatly rejected by the only court to have ruled on it,” Smith wrote in the letter to Garland, referring to an August 2024 ruling from federal Judge Tanya Chutkan in Washington, DC, in the election subversion case.

-A hearing on volume two of Smith’s report is set for later this week.
+A hearing on volume two of Smith’s report is set for later this week in Florida.

 Garland does not intend to release that portion of the report publicly, but he had planned to allow a very small group of lawmakers to view it behind closed doors.
 Cannon, however, extended an order that prevents him from sharing that volume to anyone outside of the department.